- Log into your Media Temple Account.

 You may need to install your desired version of PHP before you may use it.
 PHP version installation is handled through the EasyApache template configuration tool.
 If you know that you already have the version of PHP that you require, skip the EasyApache PHP installation instructions.

 Note: Only one version of EasyApache may be active at a time. cPanel supports PHP 7 via EasyApache 4 only.
 You must use EasyApache 4 if you plan to use PHP 7 with your cPanel install.

 1. Log into WHM and select the Software panel.

 2. Select EasyApache 3.
 If EasyApache 4 is active, you'll receive an error letting you know that another version is currently active and you will need to either revert back to EasyApache 3 or select EasyApache 4.
 Only servers that were originally provisioned with EasyApache 3 may revert back to it.

 3. You should now see a list of available Apache profiles.
 From here it is easy to manage various aspects of your Apache build.
 To change your PHP version, select the edit tool to the right of your default profile.

 4. Select Next Step to move to the PHP version menu.
 Select the version that you'd like to install and proceed through the remaining menus.

 Important: It is very important to allow the EasyApache build process to complete.
 A premature termination will very likely result in a total failure of cPanel, and you will have to restore from a backup.

-Once complete, verify that your version is correct and working properly by creating a PHP info page.
+3. You should now be using your assigned version of PHP.
+Verify that your version is correct and working properly by creating a PHP info page.
 If you need help, instructions can be found in this article.